Sustainability

 Wherever possible plant material from the garden is composted in our compost bins situated in the gardener’s area.
 There are three large bins and each one is left to rot for two years, by which time the compost should be well rotted.
 We aim to get a good mix of materials into the bins as they are filled with grass cuttings being mixed with other plant material to ensure good decomposition.
 The compost in the bins is not generally turned because of the physical effort required to move such a mass of material.

 Much of the produce grown in the kitchen garden and orchards goes to the cafe kitchen, keeping food miles to a minimum.
-Jams are made, and botanicals are sent off to be Winchester Distillery to processed into Gilbert White's Gin.
-Hops are also grown and in the Summer this is used for brewing in the 17th Century onsite brewhouse.
+Jams are made, and botanicals are sent off to the Winchester Distillery to be processed into Gilbert White's Gin.
+Hops are also grown and in the Summer these are is used for brewing in the 17th Century onsite brewhouse.

-We are now moving over to peat free composts for our plant production for plant sales and the garden and are also investigating alternatives to the tradition plastic plant pots.
+We are now moving over to peat free composts for our plant production for plant sales and the garden.
+We are also investigating alternatives to the tradition plastic plant pots.
 Seeds from the garden are also sold in the shop.

 All Rights Reserved